 Climate Change Support

-The Climate Change Community Liaison position supports Yukon and Northern BC First Nation governments and communities to successfully adapt to the negative impacts of climate change and take advantage of the positive impacts.
-This support comes in the form of assisting communities to identify climate change needs and project ideas, linking these projects to potential funding sources, and helping with the development of project proposals.
-The Liaison also shares knowledge with communities about climate change adaptation and mitigation, as well as opportunities for training and political advocacy.
+The Community Liaison supports Yukon First Nations and three Northern BC First Nation governments and communities in adapting to climate change.
+Support can include assisting communities in identifying climate change needs and project ideas, linking projects to potential funding sources, and helping develop project proposals.
+The Liaison also shares through newsletters information about climate change adaptation and mitigation, as well as opportunities for training, funding, workshops and events.

-The Climate Change Community Liaison can provide support for these (and other) funding opportunities, and chairs a Yukon Committee for Climate Change Adaptation (Y3CA) which will provide direct recommendations regarding Yukon project submissions for two of these funding opportunities (Climate and Health Adaptation Program, and Climate Change Preparedness in the North).
+The Climate Change Community Liaison also coordinates the Yukon Committee for Climate Change Adaptation (Y3CA) which provides recommendations to two federal departments regarding project submissions to two national programs: The Climate Change and Health Adaptation Program and the Climate Change Preparedness in the North Program.
+Proposals are reviewed on an ongoing basis (roughly 3 times per year).

-If your community is interested in exploring climate change project ideas or requires additional support with the proposal process, call or email our Climate Change Community Liaison Shailyn.email@example.com or 867-393-9200 ext 9244
+If your First Nation or community is interested in exploring climate change project ideas or requires additional support with the proposal information and process, please contact our Climate Change Community Liaison, Merran Smith at Merran.Smith@nullcyfn.net or 867-393-9200 ext.
+9244.